scottzirkel/wordpress-base/README.md

 app - The wp-content folder with a more secure name.
 No point in letting potential threats know we are running wp.

-components - This is where composer installs usable versions of jQuery, Bootstrap, Modernizr and more.
-No sense in keeping all the src files for those on the server.
-Include these from either the theme or your own js/less files.
-Typically I upload this to the server and just call the min files from the HTML. (created by composer)
+components - This is where composer installs usable versions of the development dependencies. (created by composer)

 deploy - Src files for dependencies.
 Typically this doesn't get uploaded to production. (created by composer)

 public - The uploads folder goes in here.
 That way we can share it across [Capsitrano](http://capistranorb.com) instances should we choose to use Cap.

-node_modules - Grunt dependencies folder.
+app/themes/YOUR-THEME/node_modules - Grunt dependencies folder.
 Typically this doesn't get uploaded to production. (created by npm)

-src - Where all the less & js magic happens.
-Grunt compiles these to the appropriate themes assets folder.
-Typically this doesn't get up loaded to production.
+app/themes/YOUR-THEME/bower_components - Bower dependencies folder. (created by bower)

 wp - All wp files go in here, with the exception of the wp-content.
 This should probably be named something more secure and less WordPress-y. (created by composer)